 Hand painted kitchens

 – Our speciality is upgrading 10 or 20 year old bespoke oak or pine kitchens.
 We regularly paint new wooden kitchens too, and repaint older ones too.

 – We can paint dark oak, orange pine, MDF, maple, clear lacquered, varnished, waxed, even laminate kitchens and furniture can all be transformed with a hand painted finish.

 – If you like the layout of your kitchen, and it is functional, but you want a new look without buying new?
 If so, we can clean down your wooden kitchen, prepare and prime it, and apply a flawless hand painted finish in literally any colour of your choosing.
 It works out at about 10-20% the cost of new!

 – Older bespoke kitchens are ideal candidates for our services.
 They tend to be really well made, but we check all doors and drawers to make sure they hang and open correctly.
 We tweak hinges, install new handles if necessary, or replace the odd drawer runner, as part of the service.

 If you want to go a bit further with an upgrade, we can call on our skilled associate craftsmen to advise you and install replacement worktops or new tiles, and even modify cabinets, if necessary.

-However far you want to go with the project, Traditional Painters can oblige, and we assure you that everyone involved is a trusted and reliable craftsman, very business-like, and mad about attention to detail.
-We will hand you over a “new” hand painted kitchen on schedule, and past experience says you will be delighted with the level of customer service we offer.
-If you are in Ireland please click here
+However far you want to go with the project, Traditional Painters can oblige.
+We assure you that everyone involved is a trusted and reliable craftsman, very business-like, and mad about attention to detail.
+We will hand you over a “new” hand painted kitchen on schedule.
+Past experience says you will be delighted with the level of customer service we offer.

 Hand painting older wooden kitchens is what we do!